esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/programma_2025/activiteiten/toernooiregels/_index.en.md

 * If both duelists commit a violation at the same time during a match, neither receives a point.
 The rest of these rules still apply.
 ## 6. Referees
 &nbsp;
-* The referee team consistes of three individuals: one head referee and two 'hit referees'.
+* The referee team consists of three individuals: one head referee and two 'hit referees'.
 * The head referee keeps score and watches for violations.
 The head referee is also responsible for keeping order during the tournament.
 * Each hit referee is paired with one duelist and watches for when and where their assigned duelist is struck.
 They ultimately determine whether a strike is valid.
 * In the case of doubt about the validity of a strike, the relevant hit referee has the last word.
 Most other decisions are determined by majority vote, with the head referee presiding and making the final call when necessary.